octobercms/docs/ajax-validating-forms.md

         }
     }

-<a name="error-message"></a>
+<a name="error-messages"></a>
-### Displaying the first error
+### Displaying error messages

 Inside the form, you may display the first error message by using the `data-validate-error` attribute on a container element.
+The content inside the container will be set to the error message and the element will be made visible.

     <div class="alert alert-danger" data-validate-error></div>

-To use a wrapper element include an element with the `data-message` attribute.
-In this example the message will be appended to the paragraph and the parent container will only show with an error.
+To display multiple error messages, include an element with the `data-message` attribute.
+In this example the paragraph tag will be duplicated and set with content for each message that exists.

     <div class="alert alert-danger" data-validate-error>
         <p data-message></p>